 Treating cocaine addiction varies because the FDA has not approved any protocols related to medications used during withdrawal.
-Despite that, certain medications may be used off label.
+Despite that, certain medications may be used off-label.
 Helpful medications include:

-and future studies Clonidine: This remains a popular choice for withdrawal from drugs ranging from opioids to antidepressants and alcohol.
+Clonidine: This remains a popular choice for withdrawal from drugs ranging from opioids to antidepressants and alcohol.
 An older blood pressure medication, clonidine comes in pill form or in three different strengths as a transdermal patch.
 A patch provides the daily dose in a steady manner for seven days.
 It also treats anxiety by lowering blood pressure.
 Clonidine has been shown to reduce cocaine cravings.

 Disulfiram: Commonly known as the brand name Antabuse, disulfiram is an older medication primarily used for alcohol withdrawal.
 It creates negative symptoms like vomiting if patients drink while on the drug.
 While still in the investigation stage, scientists think it stops an enzyme that converts dopamine to norephedrine, a neurotransmitter that controls moods and arousal.